Skip to Content

 Scala dei Turchi (Stair of the Turks)

-FYI – Scala dei Turchi is also known as La Scala dei Turchi (The Stair of the Turks) and the Turkish Steps.
+FYI – Scala dei Turchi (Stair of the Turks) is also known as the Turkish Steps.

 An aerial shot of Scala dei Turchi AKA Stair of the Turks in Agrigento, Sicily, taken before sunset